VMware vSphere PowerPack Release Notes version 307.1

 Enhancements and Issues Addressed

-The following enhancements and addressed issues are included in version 307.1 of the "VMware: vSphere Base Pack" PowerPack:
+The following enhancements and addressed issues are included this release of the "VMware: vSphere Base Pack" PowerPack:

 • Addressed an issue that caused virtual machines to change parents repeatedly after being moved, and prevented configuration data from updating correctly.
 (Support Cases: 00347377, 00363078, 00369398)